Build a nestbox and celebrate Earth Day the W.K. Kellogg Bird Sanctuary

 April 3, 2018 - Author: Bethany Bohlen, Michigan State University Extension

-For more information contact Bethany Bohlen, Communications Coordinator, W.K.
-Kellogg Biological Station email@example.com (269) 671-2015.
+Updated from an original article written by Bethany Bohlen, Communications Coordinator, W.K.
+Kellogg Biological Station firstname.lastname@example.org (269) 671-2015.

 On April 14, join us for a Build-a-Box NestWatch Workshop, where you can create a nestbox for birds to make a home in your backyard.
 Many species of birds use nestboxes.
 Learn about these birds and how you can become a citizen scientist just by watching your backyard and using NestWatch.